| Title: | Code generation and linting functions for R packages |

 the project root directory of the current project (defaults to |

-of the project will happen when the package is released and then installed from the
+versions of the project will happen when the package is released and then

 Other package installation: